DUI vs DWI: What’s in a Name?

 Why You Need an Experienced Criminal Defense Attorney

-Even with a first-offense conviction, you face suspension of your driver’s license, usually for six months.
+Even with a first offense conviction, you face suspension of your driver’s license, usually for six months.
 To get your license back, you likely will need to have your auto insurance company file an SR-22 form with your state’s motor vehicle department.
 Also known as a Certificate of Financial Responsibility, this form proves that you carry sufficient auto insurance to meet your state’s minimum coverage requirements.
-You also may need to install an ignition interlock device in your vehicle for a specified period of time.
+You also may need to install an ignition interlock device in your vehicle for a specified period.

 Given these stiff penalties, you need to hire an experienced criminal defense attorney to aggressively defend you against the charges you face and protect your rights.